Women are most fertile in their 20s, with fertility declining over time. Each month, a healthy woman’s chance of pregnancy is:

 Fact #1: Sperm are the male reproductive sex cells

-Sperm are produced in the testes and mature throughout the reproductive tract for around 74 days.
+Sperm are produced in the testes and mature throughout the reproductive tract in about 64 days.

 Fact #2: Sperm store DNA in structures called chromosomes